-The contents of Table 6.15 outline the cycling qualitative assessment along Section 2 of the Proposed Scheme, which sets out the overall Do Minimum LoS and the Do Something LoS and the description of impact.
-A detailed breakdown of the assessment along each section can be found in TIA Appendix 4.2 (Cycling Infrastructure Assessment).
+The contents of Table 6.31 outline the cycling qualitative assessment along Section 2 of the Proposed Scheme, which sets out the overall Do Minimum LoS and the Do Something LoS and the description of impact.
+Please refer to Appendix A6.4.2 (Cycling Infrastructure Assessment) in Volume 4 of this EIAR which outlines in further detail the methodology behind each LoS rating given to the Do Minimum and Do Something scenarios.

-Table 6.15: Section 2 Cycling Impact during Operational Phase
+Table 6.31: Section 2 Cycling Impact during Operational Phase

-Locations Chainage Do Minimum LoS Do Something LoS Impact M50 Overbridge to Calmount Road / Ballymount Avenue roundabout A4150 - A4700 С A Medium Positive Calmount Road to Walkinstown Roundabout A4700- A5900 В A Low Positive Greenhills Road / Ballymount Avenue to Greenhills Road / Greenhills Road green space C50 - A5500 С A Medium Positive Calmount Road/ Calmount Avenue to Calmount Avenue / Greenhills Road proposed roundabou A4950- C425 D A Medium Positive Section Summary С A Medium Positive
+Locations Chainage (m) Do Minimum LoS Do Something LoS Impact Sensitivity of Environment Significance of Effect M50 Overbridge to Calmount Road / Ballymount Avenue roundabout A4150 - A4700 С A Medium High Positive Very Significant Calmount Road to Walkinstown Roundabout A4700- A5900 В A Low Medium Positive Moderate Greenhills Road / Ballymount Avenue to Greenhills Road / Greenhills Road green space C50 - A5500 С A Medium Medium Positive Significant Calmount Road/ Calmount Avenue to Calmount Avenue / Greenhills Road proposed roundabou A4950- C425 D А Medium Medium Positive Significant Section Summary С A Medium Medium Positive Significant

-The contents of Table 6.15 demonstrate that the scheme will have a positive long-term impact on the cycling environment between the R819 Greenhills Road and Walkinstown Roundabout
+The contents of Table 6.31 demonstrate that the scheme will have a positive long-term impact on the cycling environment between the R819 Greenhills Road and Walkinstown Roundabout

-The LoS rating of the cycling facilities will improve from a D to A in one subsection, C to A in two subsections and from a B to an A in one subsection in the Do Minimum compared to the Do Something, determined using the previously referenced criteria set out in Table 6.6.
+The LoS rating of the cycling facilities will improve from a D to A in one subsection, C to A in two subsections and from a B to an A in one subsection in the Do Minimum compared to the Do Something, determined using the previously referenced criteria set out in Table 6.22.
 This is as a result of improved segregation for cyclists and junction treatment in the form of cycle lanes traversing priority junctions and continuing through signalised junctions with protected treatment as part of the Proposed Scheme.

-Overall, it is anticipated that there will be a Medium Positive impact to the quality of the cycling infrastructure along Section 2 of the Proposed Scheme, during the Operational Phase.
+Overall, it is anticipated that there will be a Positive, Significant and Long-term effect to the quality of the cycling infrastructure along Section 2 of the Proposed Scheme, during the Operational Phase.
+A detailed breakdown of the assessment along each section can be found in Appendix A6.4.2 (Cycling Infrastructure Assessment) in Volume 4 of this EIAR.

 The findings of the cycling assessment fully aligns with the objective of the CBC Infrastructure Works, applicable to the Traffic and Transport assessment of the Proposed Scheme, to 'Enhance the potential for cycling by providing safe infrastructure for cycling, segregated from general traffic wherever practicable'.

-It is proposed that there will be a total of 10 bus stops along Section 2 of the Proposed Scheme - five inbound and five outbound.
-This is two more than in the Do Minimum scenario, a number of bus stops have been removed in certain locations, and a number of bus stops proposed.
+It is proposed that there will be a total of 10 bus stops along Section 2 of the Proposed Scheme - five inbound and five outbound This is two more than in the Do Minimum scenario, a number of bus stops have been removed in certain locations, and a number of bus stops proposed.
+The layout of new bus stops is considered to better serve the existing and future catchment and be closer to existing and new pedestrian crossing facilities for improved convenience.